How To Fix Back Pain

 For more Ab Revolution, hold one leg out to the side, holding a straight pushup position.
 Lift the opposite arm and hold.
 Then try pushups like this:

 Hold a flat "plank" (pushup) position.
 Hold one leg out to the side.
 Lift the opposite arm.

 You will feel your abs working hard to hold your body straight against your body weight.

 Hundreds Of Fun ExercisesThe short drills shown above are a few Ab Revolution retraining drills.
 There are hundreds more.
-Try the workshops, and get the new expanded third edition book The Ab Revolution No More Crunches!
+Try the workshops, and get the new FOURTH edition book The Ab Revolution No More Crunches!
 No More Back Pain!
 The book has two parts.
 The first shows how to reposition to neutral spine.
 No exercises needed to fix pain.
 The second part is all the fun you can have getting in shape using this concept.